patching...

 Senior Alexandra Mitchell received 500 responses to a survey she designed to find out the effects of Facebook on adolescents.

-Facebook use by John Jay High School students may be compulsive and can lead to feelings of being depressed, a student study found.
+Facebook use by students may be compulsive and can lead to feelings of being depressed, a student study found.

 Over 46 percent of 500 students surveyed by senior Alexandra Mitchell said they have gotten in a fight on Facebook, and 40 percent reported feeling hurt due to something they saw on the social networking site.